Are alcohol ads and underage drinking related? Can reducing or preventing alcohol ads on TV reduce underage drinking?

 Alcohol advertising doesn’t cause non-drinkers to begin drinking.
 It doesn’t increase the total consumption of alcohol.
 And it doesn’t increase alcohol-related problems.

-Alcohol producers advertise their products because effective advertisers can increase their share of the market.
-They gain te at the expense of their competitors, who lose market share.
+Alcohol producers advertise their products because effective ads can increase their share of the market.
+They gain it at the expense of their competitors, who lose market share.

 Resources: Alcohol Ads and Underage Drinking

 Deceptive Alcohol Statistics: How They Do It (Don’t be Fooled!)

 Liquor and Beer Ads Are Not the Problem.

 Alcohol Ads up 400% but Drinking Stays Same.